SOBANEJAZ/Python-Beginners-Projects/README.md

 ![Banner](https://res.cloudinary.com/practicaldev/image/fetch/s--jPSX-ydn--/c_imagga_scale,f_auto,fl_progressive,h_900,q_auto,w_1600/https://dev-to-uploads.s3.amazonaws.com/i/tteuu4xw5tomxb7l0xjx.png)

 ## Categories

 I have divided the Projects into Three sub categories.

+### 1. Introductory Projects

+If you have just started learning python then these python projects will help get motivation to learn python and let you know the possibilities of python programming language.
+You can also run the program in the other folder to see the functionality of python.
+This is the list of all Introductory Projects in may help you start your journey of python easily:

+- Hello world
+- Calculator in python
+- Number Guess Game
+- Motivation Giver
+- Turtle projects ("Colorful Tree", "Minecraft Bee", "VS-Code logo", "Windows-10 logo", "Star", "Computer" and a lot more)
+- Choose your own adventure
+- Who want to be a millionaire
+- Heads and tails
+- Rock paper scissors basic game

 ### 1. Starter Projects / Beginner Projects

 If you are a beginner and you are interested in making the grip on basic concepts in python more tighter, you can check them out.

 This is the list of all Beginner Projects:
-- Calculator in python

 - Countdown program
 - Currency converter
 - Clear and Clean The png folder
 - Dice roller
-- Heads and tails
-- Number Guess Game
 - Fibonnaci number
 - Factorial finder
-- Rock paper scissors basic game
 - Rock paper scissors better
 - Simple library managemet system
 - Temperature converter
 - Tic tac toe
-- Who want to be a millionaire
-- Motivation Giver
-- Turtle projects ("Colorful Tree", "Minecraft Bee", "VS-Code logo", "Windows-10 logo", "Star", "Computer" and a lot more)
 - Zen of Python
-- Choose your own adventure
+- Rename the folder with numbering

 ### Intermediate Projects

 If you know the Basics of Python and want to learn some intermediate concepts like specific modules and some GUI (Graphical User Interfaces) in python by Tkinter and Pygame modules then this folder is for you.
 This is the list of projects:

-- Tkinter Snake Game 1
+- Python Best Practices
-- Tkinter Snake Game 2
+- Tkinter Snake Game
 - Tkinter Tic Tac Tae Game
+- Tkinter Clock App
+- Tkinter Calculator App
-- Tkinter Tic Tac Tae Game 2
+- Tkinter Temperature Scale

-- More to come
+### Advanced Projects

+I have added the projects that are a little advanced in python's world and may require a little bit of information of the basics and intermediate concepts of the python programming language.
+There are also the Data structures and algorithms concepts in the folder.

+The Projects in this folder are:

+- Data structures and Algoritms with examples

 ### Expert Level Projects

 If you are interested in Machine Learning, Deep Learning and AI, then this folder is for you.
 This is the list of projects:

 - No Projects yet

 ### Note

-Python is the Best programming language for beginners who are taking their first steps in this fiels of computers.
+Python is the Best programming language for beginners and python experts to increase their skills and show off big projects in their resumes.

 ## Contributing

 Contributions are always welcome!
-Well till now all the projects have been coded by me.
+Well till now all the projects have been added by me.
 But I will also accept contributings and if there is any issue feel free to write an issue.

 ## Contact

 Feel Free to contact me on my mail

-sobanpythonista@gmail.com
+email: sobanpythonista@gmail.com